bennymeg/nx-electron/README.md

 ## Configuring static packaging / making options

 It is possible to configure all the packaging / making [options](https://www.electron.build/configuration/configuration) in _`.\apps\<electron-app-name>\src\app\options\maker.options.json`_.
 For more information [read this article](https://github.com/bennymeg/nx-electron/blob/master/docs/packaging.md).

+> [!IMPORTANT]
-**Notice:** the option you define at this file will override the options you pass manually via the command line or choose via the angular console.
+> Option you define at this file will override the options you pass manually via the command line or choose via the angular console.

 ## Migrating Nx Electron Application